American Mafia: The Mafia's involvement in the US economy

 Restaurants were yet another powerful means by which the Mafia could gain economic power.
 A large concentration of Mafia-owned restaurants was in New York City.
 Not only were they the setting of many killings and important meetings, but they were also an effective means of smuggling drugs and other illegal goods.
 From 1985 to 1987, Sicilian Mafiosi in the U.S. imported an estimated $1.65 billion worth of heroin through pizzerias, hiding the cargo in various food products.

-Another one of the areas of the economy that the Mafia was most influential was Las Vegas, Nevada, beginning just after World War II with the opening of the first gambling resort "The Flamingo".
+Another one of the areas of the economy that the Mafia was most influential was Las Vegas, Nevada, beginning just after World War II with the opening of the first gambling resort, The Flamingo.
 Many credit the Mafia with being a big part of the city's development in the mid-20th century, as millions of dollars in capital flowing into new casino resorts laid the foundation for further economic growth.
-This capital didn't come from one Mafia family alone, but many throughout the country seeking to gain even more power and wealth.
+This capital did not come from one Mafia family alone, but many throughout the country seeking to gain even more power and wealth.
 Large profits from casinos, run as legitimate businesses, would help to finance many of the illegal activities of the Mafia from the 1950s into the 1980s.
 In the 1950s more Mafia-financed casinos were constructed, such as the Stardust, Sahara, Tropicana, Desert Inn, and Riviera.
 Tourism in the city greatly increased through the 1960s and strengthened the local economy.

-However, the 1960s was also when the Mafia's influence in the Las Vegas economy began to dwindle.
+The 1960s were also when the Mafia's influence in the Las Vegas economy began to dwindle, however.
 The Nevada State government and Federal government had been working to weaken Mafia activity on the Strip.
 In 1969, the Nevada State Legislature passed a law that made it easier for corporations to own casinos.
 This brought new investors to the local economy to buy casinos from the Mafia.
 The U.S. Congress passed the RICO Act a year later.
 This law gave more authority to law enforcement to pursue the Mafia for its illegal activities.
 There was a sharp decline in mob involvement in Las Vegas in the 1980s.
 Through the RICO law, many in the Mafia were convicted and imprisoned.